Frequently Asked Questions

 Q: Can I meet the students who benefit from my scholarship or fellowship?

 A: In most cases, yes.
-Each year, the university hosts a scholarship and fellowship celebration to bring together scholarship and fellowship donors, recipients, and honorees.
+Each year, the university hosts a scholarship and fellowship celebration to bring together scholarship and fellowship donors, recipients and honorees.
 Duke Athletics also holds a special event for athletic scholarship donors, and some of Duke’s schools hold annual scholarship events as well.
-If you do not have an opportunity to meet your student at a campus event, Duke’s Office of Donor Relations can arrange a visit for you during some other time when you are in Durham.
+If you do not have an opportunity to meet your student at a campus event, Duke’s Alumni Engagement and Development’s Stewardship team may be able to arrange a visit for you during some other time when you are in Durham.

 Download Endowment Giving to Duke:Frequently Asked Questions in PDF format here.